One of the classic symptoms of early pregnancy is nausea or morning sickness.

 It’s so common that around 10% of pregnant women will experience it in some form.
 However, the term morning sickness is not really a good name because it is rarely restricted to just the early hours of the day.

 Despite the high incidence of morning sickness, some pregnant women will never experience a moment of it.
-They sail through their pregnancy without ever knowing just how all encompassing that feeling of nausea can be.
-If this sounds like you, consider yourself one of the small, but lucky minority.
 An absence of morning sickness can be completely normal and is not a sign that you are somehow “less pregnant” than women who do have it.

 Will it harm the baby?